 Our lesson learned: Edit the notes as soon as possible after the meeting, while the conversation details are still fresh in our memory.

-2. Email notes and feedback to Mentors and company
+2. Email notes and feedback to Mentors

 We then email the meeting notes and feedback summary to the Mentors and leadership team, and confirm the date, time and location of the next meeting.
 In our experience, most of the Mentors who miss a meeting will actually read through these notes prior to the following meeting so that they're informed and able to participate in a meaningful way.

 3. Send a calendar invite for next meeting